rya-sge/access-denied/_posts/2024-10-24-Understanding ECDSA.md

+---
+layout: post
+title: Overview of ECDSA, the digital Signature Algorithm, and its mechanics
+date:   2024-10-23
+lang: en
+locale: en-GB
+categories: blockchain cryptography
+tags: blockchain wallet
-# Understanding ECDSA (Elliptic Curve Digital Signature Algorithm)
+description: Learn how ECDSA (Elliptic Curve Digital Signature Algorithm) works, its role in digital signatures, and its different use cases, notably in Blockchain.
+image:
+isMath: true
+---

 The **Elliptic Curve Digital Signature Algorithm (ECDSA)** is a widely used cryptographic algorithm for creating digital signatures.
 Based on **elliptic curve cryptography (ECC)**, ECDSA provides a high level of security with smaller key sizes compared to older algorithms like RSA, making it more efficient.

 This efficiency is a key reason why ECDSA is employed in secure communications, identity verification, and especially **blockchain** technologies.

+[TOC]

 ## How ECDSA Works